-January 25, 2013
+July 30, 2013

+Principal Examiner

-NYS Office of the State Comptroller Division of Local Government and School Accountability One Broad Street Plaza Glens Falls, NY 12801
+NYS Office of the State Comptroller

+Division of Local Government and School Accountability

+One Broad Street Plaza

+Glens Falls, NY 12801

-We have reviewed your office's audit of KIPP TECH VALLEY Charter School and are glad that you found that we have established adequate controls in the areas of General Governance, Financial Oversight and Condition, Purchasing, Cash Disbursements, Payroll and Personal Services, and Inventory and Asset Controls, and that we are adhering to them in order to limit risk exposure in these areas.
+We have reviewed the Report of Examination issued at the conclusion of the Office of the State Comptroller's audit of True North Troy Preparatory Charter School (Troy Prep), and are pleased to note that the audit found no deficiencies in controls in the areas of General Governance, Financial Oversight and Condition, Purchasing, Cash Disbursements, Payroll and Personal Services and Inventory and Asset Controls and that we have sufficient systems of controls to limit risk exposure in these areas.

-We also appreciate the confirmation that we are billing our student's host school districts appropriately.
-We believe strongly that all schools need to be accountable for both academic and fiscal performance, and are gratified that your findings indicate that we are acting responsibly in the areas that you reviewed.
+We also appreciate the confirmation that we are tracking student enrollment and residency and billing our students' host school districts appropriately.
+We strongly believe that all schools need to be accountable for both academic and fiscal performance, and are gratified that your findings indicate that we are adhering to law and maintaining a system of controls in these important areas.